huggo-42/advent_of_code/2024/day1/README.md

 (Part 1) The total distance between the left list and the right list is 1646452.
 (Part 2) The similarity score at the end of this process is 23609874.
 ```
-## Part 1 walkthrough
-As I go through each line of the input I insert each left/right number to it's
-respective left/right array already maintaining the array ordered.
-So I don't
-have to order it afterwards.
-Binary search is used to determine the position to insert each number to its
-array.

 # [Day 1](https://adventofcode.com/2024/day/1) solution in Go